4 Questions That Keep Most Pre-Retirees Awake at Night

 This seems like one of the most universal questions everyone will ask themselves at some point, but how do we actually know when we should begin this next phase of life?
 Do we seek direction from friends, family and colleagues to help guide us?
 Maybe it’s our health that dictates our decision.

-What is that “magic number” that makes it OK to retire?
-More importantly, what is YOUR “magic number.”
+What is the magic number that makes it OK to retire?
+More important, what is your magic number?
 Emotionally, it can be tied to a vision you’ve had your entire career, such as accumulating $1 million or paying off your mortgage.
 Maybe it’s selling a business you’ve worked years to build or inheriting a large lump sum.

 However, there is certainly no one-size-fits-all answer to this question.
-Begin by having a budget specific to retirement and understand what percentage of your monthly expenses can be covered by fixed sources of income, such as Social Security, pension, annuities, etc. The closer this percentage is to 100, the better.
+Begin by having a budget specific to retirement and understand what percentage of your monthly expenses can be covered by fixed sources of income, such as Social Security, a pension, annuities, etc.

-Also, make sure to separate the purpose of your money and specifically dedicate it to such things as creating monthly income, covering future health care costs, and growth to outpace inflation.
-By separating the purpose of your nest egg, you will be better able to allocate your portfolio appropriately among various tools, such as savings, investments, annuities and life insurance to name just a few.
+Also, make sure to separate the purpose of your money and specifically dedicate it to such things as creating monthly income, covering future health care costs and growth to try to outpace inflation.
+By separating the purpose of your nest egg, you will be better able to allocate your portfolio appropriately among various tools, such as savings, investments, annuities and life insurance, to name just a few.

-The best way to manage this risk is to avoid taking systematic distributions from a fluctuating account.
-Dedicate a portion of your portfolio to create the monthly income needed to cover fixed expenses that are beyond what your Social Security and pension will provide.
+A possible way to manage this risk is to try to avoid taking systematic distributions from a fluctuating account.
+You may also want to consider dedicating a portion of your portfolio to create the monthly income needed to cover fixed expenses that are beyond what your Social Security and pension, if you have one, will provide.
 Once you know this number, you are ready to determine what combination of investments and insurance tools are right for you.

 Knowing the answers to these four questions can provide the foundation for an amazing retirement.

-Investment Advisory Services offered through Trek Financial, LLC, (Trek) an SEC Registered Investment Adviser.
+Investment Advisory Services offered through Trek Financial LLC, an investment adviser registered with the Securities Exchange Commission.
 Information presented is for educational purposes only.
 It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
 Investments involve risk and are not guaranteed, and past performance is no guarantee of future results.
 For specific tax advice on any strategy, consult with a qualified tax professional before implementing any strategy discussed herein.
-Trek 21-115.
+Trek 24-371

 Get Kiplinger Today newsletter — free